National Technical Specification Notices

 NTSN issues log

-Although RSSB manages this log, anyone can raise an issue through a Request for Help.
+Although we manage this log, anyone can raise an issue through a Request for Help.

 -

-Following publication of revised TSIs in the European Union in September 2023, RSSB issued a formal industry recommendation for revisions to the CCS, INF, LOC&PAS, WAG, NOI, OPE and PRM NTSNs to the DfT on 29 February 2024.
+Following the publication of revised TSIs in the European Union in September 2023, we issued a formal industry recommendation for revisions to the CCS, INF, LOC&PAS, WAG, NOI, OPE, and PRM NTSNs to the DfT on 29 February 2024.

-For the revision to the ENE NTSN, industry consensus was not reached, so an RSSB recommendation was made based on the evidence provided through the review and consultation.
+For the revision to the ENE NTSN, industry consensus wasn’t reached, so an RSSB recommendation was made based on the evidence provided through the review and consultation.
 This was submitted to the DfT on 15 March 2024.

 This revision to the NTSNs was limited to addressing previously known issues and principally to consider changes in the TSIs.
-However, other important issues have been raised and it is clear that there are many ways these NTSNs can continue to be improved.
+However, other important issues have been raised, and it is clear that there are many ways these NTSNs can continue to be improved.
 These revisions are the first step of progressive improvement.
-We have recorded matters that were not addressed in this revision and work has already commenced on some.
+We’ve recorded matters that weren’t addressed in this revision, and work has already commenced on some.